qdrant/landing_page/qdrant-landing/content/documentation/_index.md

 **Qdrant (read: quadrant)** is a vector similarity search engine.
 Use our documentation to develop a production-ready service with a convenient API to store, search, and manage vectors with an additional payload.
 Qdrant's expanding features allow for all sorts of neural network or semantic-based matching, faceted search, and other applications.

 ## Product Release: Announcing Qdrant Hybrid Cloud!
-***<p style="text-align: center;">Now you can attach your own infrastructure to [Qdrant Cloud](/documentation/cloud/)!</p>***
+***<p style="text-align: center;">Now you can attach your own infrastructure to Qdrant Cloud!</p>***

 [![Hybrid Cloud](/docs/homepage/hybrid-cloud-cta.png)](https://qdrant.to/cloud)

-Build the best private environment that suits your needs.
-Use our Cloud to manage your clusters, but continue to run them within your own private infrastructure. **Get the most out of Qdrant: scalability, flexibility and data sovereignty!**
+Use [**Qdrant Hybrid Cloud**](https://hybrid-cloud.qdrant.tech/) to build the best private environment that suits your needs.
+Manage your own clusters via the [Qdrant Cloud UI](/documentation/cloud/), but continue to run them within your own private infrastructure for complete security and sovereignty.

 ## First-Time Users: